Music Lessons for Two-Year-Olds

 Toca Band is a fun app for kids that allows them to build a band with various instruments, voices and characters.
 If you allow your toddler to indulge in a small amount of supervised screen time, Toca Band is a fun way for you both to enjoy your toddler’s natural affinity for music production.

 Every toddler needs a set of boomwhackers!
 These colorful, pitched tubes help toddlers develop their gross motor control, memorize colors & letters, and practice their sense of rhythm.
 What makes these even better than your typical percussion instrument, is that they are pitched and match the same notes as the deskbells.
 Try incorporating them when you do The Tooty Ta or another following directions song; play a call and response game with your child; or have a light saber duel with the notes that make up each chord!

 11. Prodigies Deskbells App

 Our free Prodigies Deskbells app gives you access to our colorful deskbells on the go!
 Your toddler can play the bells wherever they are just as if they were sitting in front of him or her.
 Use the features of the app to limit the bells to single note or three- note practice or enhance the bells by adding octave extensions or sharps and flats.
 Use the app to make up songs, play call and response games, play along with the radio or quiz your toddler on note names, color and numbers.

 12. Playtime Prodigies

-Coming Soon to the Prodigies Playground: PLAYTIME PRODIGIES!
-Stay tuned for a crazy awesome update to the Playground for our littlest fans!
-Playtime will be a simpler, slower series intended for children around age two.
-Playtime Prodigies will teach children note names, numbers, letters, colors & simple rhythms, while giving children meaningful exposure to pitch and individual notes during those early, critical years.
+Playtime Prodigies is a simpler, slower series intended for children around age two.
+Playtime Prodigies teaches children note names, numbers, letters, colors & simple rhythms, while giving children meaningful exposure to pitch and individual notes during those early, critical years.